MarculescuAndrei/Pairing-Heap/README.md

 # Pairing-Heap
 <br>

-A working Pairing Heap implementation in Python 3.
+A Pairing-Heap implementation in Python 3.

 __________________________
 <br>